 Violating car seat laws is a primary offense.
 Children who are under eight years old and shorter than four feet nine inches must be secured in a child restraint system.
 The child safety seat must be in accordance with federal guidelines.

-The penalty for violating car seat laws in Arizona is civil and is $50.
+The penalty for violating Car Seat Laws is civil and is $50.
 The money from fines is used to purchase child restraint systems to loan to those in need.

 There are eight insurance companies that offer coverage for ridesharing services: